 A good measure of maintenance performance delivery capability is “schedule success” (or “schedule compliance” if you prefer).
 In order to accomplish what you want to get done to a schedule that forecasts when you will do it, you need to have a number of processes working well.
 If you are not scoring well, then one or more of the following may be in need of attention:

 • Scheduling of work,

 • Communication between planning, scheduling and materials management,

 • Follow-up learning and feedback from work that is completed,

 • Motivation of employees and / or

 • Proactive maintenance program effectiveness.

-Any one of those can take a lot of effort to correct – training, understanding, process design, systems support and even motivation of those involved.
-Recognize too that all of these work together to deliver that “schedule success”.
-If one or more are not working well, it will have an impact on the others – they’re inter-dependent.
+Note that none of this is particularly “technical”.
+It’s all about processes, process adherence (discipline) and willingness to do it.
+It’s all about people.
+If those are not happening smoothly, then work is needed to fix them.
+And they can take a lot of effort to correct – training, understanding, process design, systems support and even motivation of those involved.
+Recognize too that all of these work together – you can’t just focus on one of them and expect results to show up as “schedule success”.
+If one or more are not working well, it will have an impact on the others – they’re highly inter-dependent.

 None Of This Can Be Corrected In An Instant

 There are a variety of programs, systems, methods and tools you can choose to help in addressing failings in any and all of these areas.
 Yet, even if weak in only one area, the inter-dependent nature of all of these will inevitably mean that a failing in one area has created weaknesses or work-around processes in other areas.